Ouranosinc/pavics-sdi/_sources/tutorials/wps_with_python.rst.txt

 ===============================================
-Working with Web Processing Service with python
+Working with Web Processing Service with Python
 ===============================================

 Basic WPS interaction using OWSLib is described in their documentation: https://geopython.github.io/OWSLib/#wps

 Currently, we recommend the following branch of owslib since it allows for the distinction between sync/async execution: https://github.com/bird-house/OWSLib/tree/pingudev

 ::